FDA advisers vote to include an Omicron-specific component for a coronavirus booster in the US - KTVZ

 “In terms of extrapolating available data, I am very hesitant to extrapolate that from adults into children,” said committee member Dr. Archana Chatterjee, who is dean of Chicago Medical School.
 “I think the pediatric studies need to be done and they need to be done now.”

 Following the VRBPAC vote, the FDA will rule on the updated vaccine.
-Next a panel of independent experts that advise the CDC will take a closer look at the available data and make a recommendation that the head of the CDC would decide if they should sign off on these recommendations.
+Next a panel of independent experts that advise the CDC will take a closer look at the available data and make a recommendation, and the head of the CDC would decide if they should sign off on it.

 The-CNN-Wire